ClanCats/Framework/README.md

 ## Installation

-Setting up a new instance of CCF2 can be done in just command.
-Or with other words with composer.
+Setting up a new instance of CCF2 can be done simply through command, or, in other words, with composer.

 Run the following command ( without the '$' ) to create a new project with CCF.